Symbolic and Structural Model-Checking: Conclusion

 \section{Conclusion}

-The approach presented in this paper combines over-approximation using an SMT solver, under-approximation by sampling with a random walk, and works with a system that is progressively simplified by property preserving structural reduction rules.
+The symbolic and structural approach presented in this paper combines over-approximation using an SMT solver, under-approximation by sampling with a random walk, and works with a system that is progressively simplified by property preserving structural reduction rules.

-Structural approaches are a strong class of techniques to analyse Petri nets, that bypass state space explosion in many cases.
+Structural approaches are a strong class of techniques to analyze Petri nets, that bypass state space explosion in many cases.
 Structural reductions are particularly appealing because any gain in structural complexity usually implies an exponential state space reduction.
+Symbolic manipulation of the state space constraints (invariants, state equation...) also has complexity related more to the size of the net than to its state-space.

-The approach presented in this paper is complementary of other verification strategies as the behavior for the given properties is preserved by the transformations: it can act as an elaborate filter in front of any verification tool.
+The approach presented in this paper is complementary of other verification strategies as any problems incompletely solved can be submitted to another tool, the behavior for the given properties is preserved by the transformations.
+Our approach is incomplete as it may be the case that an invariant holds, but the SMT constraints fail to prove it, and the sampling cannot prove it.
+However in practice it solves a huge proportion of the queries, and despite being a new tool it was able to obtain gold medals in both Reachability and Deadlock categories of the model checking competition in 2020.

 The choice of using an SMT based solver rather than a more classical ILP engine gives us flexibility and versatility, so that extending the refinement with new constraints is relatively easy.
-Our current directions include some new partial agglomeration rules where only some transitions stutter, investigating other more complete ways of replaying a Parikh candidate such as the approach proposed in~\cite{Wolf11}, and extending our set of reduction rules to cover more fully the new advanced rules presented in~\cite{berthomieu19}.
+It enables an incremental approach starting from approximations in the real domain which despite being coarse are often enough by themselves.

+We are currently investigating how to apply this approach to more complex problems such as model-checking stutter-insensitive CTL and LTL, as well as looking for new constraints or rules that we can add to our current set to reinforce its power.